andrew1007/mrfa-demo/article/part3.md

 The foundation is laid out.
 The only thing left is to practice until this is all second-nature.

-It may be readily apparent that this scales to applications of any size... or maybe it doesn't.
+It may be readily apparent that this scales to applications of any size... or maybe it doesn't seem apparent.
 To drive the point home, part 4 will drive the point home with an analyses and benchmarks of a fully functional React application: A music player.